Viem Nuou 750x465

 • Regular dental scaling

 We all know that the best way to treat gingivitis is to prevent it from happening in the first place.
 This means practicing good oral hygiene and visiting your dentist regularly.
-If you notice any signs of gingivitis – such as red, swollen gums that bleed easily – make an appointment with Sakura doctors as soon as possible.
+If you notice any signs of gingivitis – such as red, swollen gums that bleed easily – make an appointment with your Sakura doctors as soon as possible.
 Early treatment can help prevent gingivitis from turning into a more serious form of gum disease.